+Prescribers must avoid financial conflicts of interest when choosing medications, pharmacies, and dispensing schedules.

-Methadone and buprenorphine/naloxone prescriptions must be written on the prescriber's personalized prescription pad OR generated through an electronic medication record (EMR) program (e.g., Accuro, MedAccess), unless dispensed from a hospital pharmacy for in-patient use.
+OAT prescriptions must be written on the prescriber's personalized prescription pad OR generated through an electronic medication record (EMR) program (e.g., Accuro, MedAccess), unless dispensed from a hospital pharmacy for in-patient use.

 All OAT prescriptions must be faxed or sent electronically to the pharmacy (i.e., they should never be handed to patient to take to the pharmacy).